 - Do the creeks run year-round?

 - What is the tallest peak in the park?

-- What are the most common kinds of rocks in the park?
+- What special rocks can we see in the park?

 - What is the Orestimba Wilderness?